insin/nwb/docs/Configuration.md

 }
 ```

-You should be careful to avoid creating aliases which conflict with the names of Node.js builtins or npm packages, as you will then be unable to import them.
+You should be careful to avoid creating aliases which conflict with the names of Node.js builtins or npm packages, as you will be unable to import them.

 ##### `autoprefixer`: `String | Object`

 Configures [Autoprefixer options](https://github.com/postcss/autoprefixer#options) for nwb's default PostCSS configuration.

-If you just need to configure the range of browsers prefix addition/removal is based on (Autoprefixer's own default is `'> 1%, last 2 versions, Firefox ESR'`), you can use a String.
+If you just need to configure the range of browsers prefix addition/removal is based on (nwb's default is `>1%, last 4 versions, Firefox ESR, not ie < 9`), you can use a String:

-e.g. if you want to make sure Autoprefixer also adds or keeps prefixes required for iOS 8 devices:

 ```js
 module.exports = {